BeeGassy/CS-4445_Data_Mining/Project_1/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes or recommendations, please open an issue first to discuss what you would like to change/request.

+##Thanks
+Thank you @cabroderick for the occasional help

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)